Graph Deep Learning for Time Series Forecasting

 We consider collections of correlated time series with side relational information.

-\paragraph{Correlated time series} Consider a collection of $N$, regularly and synchronously sampled, correlated time series; the $i$-th time series is composed by a sequence of $d_x$-dimensional vectors $\vx^i_t \in \sR^{d_x}$ observed at each time step $t$ and coming from sensors\footnote{Here the term sensor has to be considered in a broad sense, as an entity producing a sequence of observations over time.} with $d_x$ channels each.
-Time series are assumed to be \newterm{homogenous}, i.e., characterized by the same variables~(observables) -- say the same $d_x$ channels.
+\paragraph{Correlated time series} Consider a collection of $N$, regularly and synchronously sampled, correlated time series; the $i$-th time series of the collection is composed by a sequence of $d_x$-dimensional vectors $\vx^i_t \in \sR^{d_x}$ observed at each time step $t$ and coming from sensors\footnote{Here the term sensor has to be considered in a broad sense, as an entity producing a sequence of observations over time.} with $d_x$ channels each.
+All $N$ time series are assumed to be \newterm{homogenous}, i.e., characterized by the same variables~(observables) -- say the same $d_x$ channels.
 Matrix $\mX_t \in \sR^{N\times d_x}$ denotes the stacked $N$ observations at time $t$, while $\mX_{t:t+T}$ indicates the sequence of observations within time interval $[t, t+T)$; with the shorthand $\mX_{<t}$ we indicate observations at time steps up to $t$~(excluded).
 Exogenous variables associated with each time series are denoted by $\mU_t\in\sR^{N\times d_u}$, while static (time-independent) attributes are grouped in matrix $\mV \in \sR^{N\times d_v}$.
-We consider a setup where observations have been generated by a \newterm{time-invariant spatiotemporal stochastic process} such that
+We consider a setup where observations have been generated by a \newterm{time-invariant} spatiotemporal stochastic process such that

 in particular, we assume the existence of a predictive causality \textit{\`a la Granger}~\citep{granger1969investigating}, i.e., we assume that forecasts for a single time series can benefit -- in terms of accuracy -- from accounting for the past values of (a subset of) other time series in the collection.
-Each time series $\{\vx_t^i\}_t$ might indeed be generated by a different stochastic process, i.e., in general, $p^i \ne p^j$ if $i \ne j$.
+We do not assume that the same stochastic process generates all the $N$ time series in the collection.
+This means that, in general, $p^i \ne p^j$ if $i \ne j$, while the assumption of time invariance remains valid.
 In the sequel, the term \newterm{spatial} refers to the dimension of size $N$, that spans the time series collection; in the case of physical sensors, the term spatial reflects the fact that each time series might correspond to a different physical location.